bicCluster/learning-cluster/README.md

 - Hadoop put test on losalamos (1')
 - Hadoop read test on losalamos (1')
 - NAT test, get google home page on other three machines.
 (2')
+- Strong Password, password including at least a number and a letter and longer than 6 characters (2')
 - No Alert in Ambari.
 (1' each alert)

 ### Minimum Iptables